Next to tulips, daffodils are amongst the best loved spring-flowering bulbs.

 No wonder they are spring's loveliest rays of floral sunshine.

-Although "daffodil" and "narcissus" are often used to refer to large and small-flowered forms respectively, they are all classified in the genus Narcissus.
+Although these terms are often used to refer to large and small-flowered forms, they are all classified in the genus Narcissus.

 Daffodils, narcissi, jonquils and paper-whites are variants of the same species: all are members of the genus Narcissus.
 Except for Tazetta types (paperwhites) and a few wild species, modern garden narcissus are completely winter hardy.